circleci/circleci-docs/jekyll/_cci2/executor-types.md

 Using the `windows` executor allows you to run your job in a Windows environment.
 The following is an example configuration that will run a simple windows job.
 The syntax for using the Windows executor in your config differs depending on whether you are using:
 * CircleCI Cloud – config version 2.1 – you will also need to [enable Pipelines]({{ site.baseurl }}/2.0/build-processing).
-* Self-hosted installation of CircleCI Server with config version 2.0.
+* Self-hosted installation of CircleCI Server with config version 2.0 – this option is an instance of using the `machine` executor with a Windows image – _Introduced in CircleCI Server v2.18.3_.

 {:.tab.windowsblock.Cloud}
 ```yaml